Codeine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Inpatient Drug Rehab vs. Outpatient Drug Rehab

-Outpatient drug rehab consists of a series of group sessions that meet three or more times each week in a secure, clinical location.
+Outpatient codeine rehab consists of a series of group sessions that meet three or more times each week in a secure, clinical location.
 These group sessions cover the same topics reviewed in an inpatient setting, such as relapse prevention, addiction education, coping skills, and stress management.
-Outpatient drug rehab may provide more flexibility for clients who cannot commit to 90 days in an inpatient rehab center.
+Outpatient codeine treatment may provide more flexibility for clients who cannot commit to 90 days in an inpatient rehab center.

-The cost of inpatient or outpatient drug rehab varies depending on the program, the location, and any additional recovery support services the client chooses to enroll in.
-Many different forms of payment may be used to cover the cost of treatment, such as:
+The cost of inpatient or outpatient drug rehab varies depending on the type of codeine treatment program, the location, and any additional recovery support services the client chooses to enroll in.
+Many different forms of payment may be used to cover the cost of codeine treatment, such as:

 Sober Living Programs